devuul/moovee/README.md

 - Clear commit messages 🗨️ (what are you doing??)
 - description (optional) 📝 (approach/how/why)
 - maybe some emojis? (optional) [Gitmoji 🍋](https://github.com/carloscuesta/gitmoji) (for fun)

+*Well, criteria wont matter if all is good, I pull*